goldinvo/goldinvo.github.io/recipes/eggs-dairy/boiled-egg.md

 <!-- endstub -->

 Lower egg into plenty of boiling water and keep at a simmer (to avoid too much agitation).
-Alternitively, steam the eggs.
+Alternatively, steam the eggs.
 Shock in ice water or at least under running water.